MrWhizzy/mailman/USER_GUIDE.md

 ### IMAP

 The IMAP receiver is enabled when the `Mailman.config.imap` hash is set.
+It is possible to use IDLE instead of polling, by `Mailman.config.idle` to true.
+By default, the IDLE timeout is set to 60, unless a different value has been specified in `Mailman.config.idle_timeout`.
 Polling can be set with `Mailman.config.poll_interval`.
 This will read all unread messages in the INBOX by default.
 Here are example settings for gmail.